hilram7/docs/docs/endpointpolicymanager/components/browserrouter/videolearningcenter/citrixvirtualapps/citrix.md

 In this video, learn the best practice for using PPBR and Citrix / RDS servers.
 Route from browser to browser very quickly using this technique.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/wVAuIOwAUrs" title="Endpoint Policy Manager: Using PP Browser Router on Citrix or RDS servers with published browser applications" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="1"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wVAuIOwAUrs" title="Endpoint Policy Manager: Using PP Browser Router on Citrix or RDS servers with published browser applications" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### PolicyPak: Using PP Browser Router on Citrix or RDS servers with published browser applications